Baal Cycle: Tablets 3–4: Palace of Baal

-Baʿal and Mot
+Tablets 5–6: Baal and Mot

 The final part of the Baʿal cycle is concerned with Baʿal's battle against Mot, a personification of Death.
 Continuing from the preceding section, Mot concludes his reply to Baʿal.
 His reply is that he, like a lion in the desert, hungers constantly for human flesh and blood.
 By inviting Mot to a meal of bread and wine, Mot is offended, and threatens to cause the heavens to wilt and collapse, breaking Baʿal into pieces.
 Mot then will eat him piece by piece.
 When the text continues, Baʿal, or a speaker on his behalf admits his fear and dread of Mot.
 The speaker then tells Gupan and Ugar to go back to Mot and tell him that Baʿal will be eternally his slave, news to which Mot rejoices.
 When the text continues Baʿal complains to El that his dominion is in danger of passing to Mot.
 He then sends messengers to Sheger and Ithm, who are responsible for Cattle and Sheep, and asks them to provide animals for a feast, to which he will invite Mot.
 When the texts continue, a messenger from Mot arrives in the divine assembly, demanding to know where Baʿal is.
 They both go up to El's house where El asks what has been happening.
-When the text continues, a speaker who is probably Shapash the sun-goddess addresses Baʿal.
+When the text continues, a speaker, who is probably Shapash the sun-goddess, addresses Baʿal.
 She is advising him to find a substitute in his image, which will be sought out and slain by Mot.
 She then promises to bury his body, and advises him to go to the two mountains which mark the entrance of the underworld, and to move them aside.
 Then he is to go down into the earth and hide.
 He finds a heifer in the fields, and with it a human child, whom he dresses in his robes and offers as a gift to Mot.